Royal Lincolnshire Regiment: The Victorian era

 The Royal North Lincolnshire and Royal South Lincolnshire Militia regiments became the 3rd and 4th Battalions, and the 1st and 2nd Lincolnshire Rifle Volunteer Corps became the 1st and 2nd Volunteer Battalions (a 3rd Volunteer Battalion was added in 1900).
 The 1st Battalion Lincolnshire Regiment was posted at Malta from 1895, and took part in the Battle of Omdurman in September 1898 during the Mahdist War.
 It was then stationed in British India, where it was in Bangalore until late 1902 when it transferred to Secunderabad.
 The 2nd Battalion embarked for South Africa in January 1900 and saw action during the Second Boer War.

 The 3rd (Militia) battalion, formed from the Royal North Lincoln Militia in 1881, was a reserve battalion.
 It was embodied in May 1900, disembodied in July the following year, and later re-embodied for service in South Africa during the Second Boer War.
-Almost 540 officers and men returned to Southampton on the SS Cestrian in early October 1902, following the end of the war, when the battalion was disembodied at Lincoln.
+17 officers and 519 men returned aboard Cestrian, arriving in Southampton on 5 October 1902.

 In 1908, the Volunteers and Militia were reorganised under the Haldane Reforms, with the former becoming the Territorial Force (TF) and the latter the Special Reserve; the regiment now had one Reserve and two Territorial battalions.
 These were the 3rd Battalion (Special Reserve) at Lincoln, with the 4th Battalion (TF) at Broadgate in Lincoln and the 5th Battalion (TF) at Doughty Road in Grimsby (since demolished).